 KEY QUESTIONSHere are some key questions about our Guiding Principles on Independence and Objectivity.

-The management and analysts of Gartner Research independently establish research methodologies, monitor research quality, and set the research agenda, free of external influence or interference.
-Gartner maintains Principles of Ethical Conduct that describe our core values and the boundaries that Gartner associates who develop and publish research or deliver consulting products are required to observe.
+The management, analysts and Consultants of Gartner Research and Gartner Consulting independently establish research methodologies, monitor content quality, and set publishing agendas, free of external influence or interference.
+Gartner maintains a Code of Conduct that describes our core values and the boundaries that Gartner associates who develop and publish research or deliver consulting products are required to observe.
 Much of that guidance is reflected in this document.

 No. Research analysts are not allowed to own stock or have any other type of personal investment in companies or sectors they cover, nor are their managers.
 Members of Gartner executive operating committee are prohibited from owning stock in any technology company.
 Gartner research analysts, Gartner executives and other Gartner associates are not permitted to be board members of any company in the IT industry that is within the scope of Gartner research coverage.